bgnkim/NeuralPhraseEmbedding/README.md

 If not, before this package is published in Maven repository, you need to specify dependencies of this package, which are declared in `pom.xml`.

 ### Run Demo Program
-To see how it works, you can simply run the jar file, with following shell script on root directory:
+To see how it works, you can simply run the jar file, with following shell script on `/NeuralPhraseEmbedding` directory:

 ```bash
 maven clean install